nsw logo NSW Government

 Health and safety responsibilities in shearing sheds must be shared between farmers and contractors.

 Sheep and wool production is a key sector of NSW agriculture and an important contributor to the economy.
-However, those working in the industry can be at a higher risk of suffering injury than workers in other industries if work health and safety risks aren't managed.
+However, if work health and safety (WHS) risks aren't managed, workers can be at a higher risk of injury than workers in other industries.

-The reality of this was brought to light by a tragic incident involving a young woman in Central West NSW in November 2017.
+This became a reality for a young woman in Central West NSW in November 2017.
 She suffered serious head injuries when her hair became entangled in unguarded overhead shearing gear.

-Everyone has a legal duty to reduce risks in the workplace, including shearing sheds, with many of the obligations shared.
+Everyone has a legal duty to reduce risks in the workplace, including shearing sheds.
+This is essential to ensure workers have both a physically and psychologically safe workplace.

 Shearing shed owners and contractors

-Farmers and contractors have a shared obligation to ensure the workplace is safe, so far as reasonably practicable, including a responsibility to communicate, consult and coordinate with each other.
+Farmers and contractors have a shared obligation to ensure the workplace is safe, so far as reasonably practicable.
+This includes a responsibility to communicate, consult and coordinate with each other.

-• the shearing shed has a safe way of entering and exiting
+• there is a safe way of entering and exiting the shearing shed, including maintained access stairs with handrails

 • yards, races, gates, catch pens and doors are in good condition